Resources

 What is TFE3?

 TFE3 stands for the Transcription Factor for immunoglobulin heavy-chain Enhancer 3 gene.
 This gene is involved in cell metabolism, maintaining the stability of cells, and helps regulate the specialization of stem cells into adult cells.
-TFE3 is located on the X-Chromosome; females are most commonly affected as they only have one X-Chromosome.
+TFE3 is located on the X-Chromosome; females, having two X-Chromosomes, are most commonly affected.
 The condition is a result of a “de novo mutation”, this means a new genetic change, not inherited from parents.
 It is unknown why this condition occurs.

 How many TFE3 cases ARE there?